Your Dog's Nutrition

-These are the types of quality food I give to my dogs; (compare ingredients to the above foods)
+These are the types of quality food I give to my dogs (when not feeding a raw meal);

-I don't feed my dogs dry food, and I don't ever recommend my clients do so either.
-But if you do at least use the guidance above as to the ingredients; ensure the first ingredient is simply a meat!
+I never feed my dogs dry food, and I don't ever recommend my clients do so either.
+But if you do feel comfortable feeding dry processed unnatural food, at least use the guidance above as to the ingredients; ensure the first ingredient is simply a meat!

 Although through selective breeding and the development of 'pedigree' breeds have seen huge changes in the appearance and changes in potential behaviour of dogs, their digestive systems have remained the same throughout domestication.
 What this basically means is a dog is still designed primarily to eat prey animals and scavenge vegetables, fruit and berries as a secondary food source.
 This has been so for tens of thousands (possible hundreds of thousands) of years.
 Mass manufactured (commercial) dry dog food has existed for around 50 years in Europe and was developed to make profit, not improve domestic dog health.
 It's rise in popularity over the last 50 years has also coincided with a dramatic rise in allergies in pet dogs.